altmann/FluentResults/README.md

 ## Key Features

-- Storing multiple errors in one Result object
+- Store multiple errors in one Result object
-- Storing powerful Error and Success objects and not only error string messages
+- Store powerful and elaborative Error and Success objects instead of only error messages in string format
 - Designing Errors/Success in an object-oriented way
-- Storing the root cause chain of errors in a hierarchical way
+- Store the root cause with chain of errors in a hierarchical way
 - Provide
   - .NET Standard, .NET Core and .NET Full Framework support
   - SourceLink support